Dog friendly beaches near the cottages in Norfolk

 Access: Concrete slope to beach over the dunes at the end of Beach Road.
 Various other access points over dunes.

-Facilities: The perfect amount - the very dog friendly Sandy Hills cafe and Beach Rock Bistro, fish and chips, toilets, a small amusement arcade - all at the beach end of Beach Road.
+Facilities: The perfect amount - the very dog friendly Sandy Hills cafe and Beach Rock Bistro, fish and chips, toilets, a small amusement arcade - all at the beach end of Beach Road along with the Lifeboat Tavern.
 At the other end of the village there is a shop/post office.

 Cart Gap